Knoldus Blog Audio

 1. Manual Completion

 Talking about manual completition , future provides an isDone() method to check whether the computation is done or not, and a get() method to retrieve the result of the computation when it is done.
-But if there comes a scenario where you need to complete it manually, Future does not provides any means to do so.
+But if there comes a scenario where you need to complete it manually, Future does not provide any means to do so.

 But in Java 8’s completableFuture, CompletableFuture.complete() method helps us to manually complete a Future.
 Let’s have a look at an example to see it in more detail.